Banyc/SocketApp/README.md

 - Console app.
 Cross-platform.
 - Build the host and the client at the same time
 - Easy to setup a new Socket experiment
+- Including additional network layers on top of the transport layer.
+Learn more from `SocketApp.ProtocolStack`.

 ## Build